 After graduating from seminary, Pastor John was ordained at the Chinese Baptist Church of Miami, where he ministered for twenty years.
 Prior to coming to San Antonio, Pastor John served as Minister of Curriculum and Care at First Baptist Church of Ft.
 Lauderdale.

-Pastor John has been happily married to his wife Lily for 30 years; they have two sons, Joshua and wife Meagan, and Daniel.
+Pastor John has been happily married to his wife Lily for more than 30 years; they have two sons, Joshua and wife Meagan, and Daniel.